UN Global Compact

 Anti-corruption

-• Create deeper understanding of corruption issues
+• Develop a deeper understanding of corruption issues

-• Consolidate knowledge, as well as financial and technical resources to achieve greater impact
+• Consolidate knowledge, as well as financial and technical resources, to achieve greater impact

-• Create solutions that are perceived as more credible, acceptable and are more sustainable
+• Create solutions that are perceived as more credible, acceptable, and are more sustainable

 • Help ensure fair competition and a level playing field for all stakeholders